Universiteit Leiden

 0000-0001-5074-126x

-Jasmijn Rana is Assistant Professor of Cultural Anthropology and Development Sociology at Leiden University.
-Her research is characterised by a critical look at the contemporary society in which discussions on gender, race-ethnicity, religion, embodiment and movement take centre stage.
-She has published on Muslim women, sports diversity in cultural heritage and decolonizing anthropology.
-Jasmijn is currently (2022-2023) a Marie-Sklodowska Curie Global Fellow at University of California, Berkeley.
+Jasmijn Rana is Associate Professor of Cultural Anthropology and Development Sociology at Leiden University.
+Her research is characterised by a critical look at the contemporary society in which she examines the interplay of embodied processes of identification and discursive classification systems.
+She has published on Muslim women, sports, diversity in cultural heritage, embodiment, and decolonizing anthropology.
+Jasmijn is Principal Investigator of the ERC project “Diversity Outdoors: Embodied Ethnoracial Inequalities and Outdoor Recreation in Europe”.

 More information about Jasmijn Rana